nerdyrodent/CLIP-Guided-Diffusion/README.md

 * 'init_scale' enhances the effect of the init image, a good value is 1000.

 ### timesteps
-The number of timesteps, or one of ddim25, ddim50, ddim150, ddim250, ddim500, ddim1000.
-Must go into diffusion_steps.
+The number of timesteps (or one of ddim25, ddim50, ddim150, ddim250, ddim500, ddim1000) must go into diffusion_steps.

 ### image guidance
 * 'clip_guidance_scale' Controls how much the image should look like the prompt.